The Upland Soul

 I appreciate high-quality foam that won’t fall apart or get pilly after sustained hard usage.

 These are long enough to fit almost any long gun you’d want to carry around in them.
 For you traditionalists that are still bitterly clinging to your long-barreled 7mm Rem Mags (such as myself), they’ll fit in here.
-The big old Wingmaster fits, too, as does the side-by-side.
+The big old Wingmaster fits, too, as does my current side-by-side of choice.

 In practice, the weatherproofing has done a great job of keeping the Nevada moon dust on the outside of the case, as well as any water spills or things of that nature.
 This is a particularly sensitive subject for me, as I’ve had a misfire in the field while lined up a bull due to water getting into an old case and down into the breach of my muzzleloader.
 Ask me about that one some other time…